-- Review and follow the information presented in the Air Bag Supplemental Restraint System section in this chapter. - Use the correct safety belt buckle for that seating position (the buckle closest to the direction the tongue is coming from). - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
-Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place seat back in upright position. - Put the safety belt in the automatic locking mode.
-Refer to Automatic locking mode (passenger side front and outboard rear seating positions) (if equipped).
+- Review and follow the information presented in the Air Bag Supplemental Restraint System (SRS) section in this chapter. - Use the correct safety belt buckle for that seating position (the buckle closest to the direction the tongue is coming from). - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
+Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place seat back in upright position.

+• Put the safety belt in the automatic locking mode.
+Refer to Automatic locking mode (passenger side front and outboard rear seating positions) (if equipped) section in this chapter.

 Ford recommends the use of a child safety seat having a top tether strap.
 Install the child safety seat in a seating position which is capable of providing a tether anchorage.
-For more information on top tether straps, refer to Attaching safety seats with tether straps.
+For more information on top tether straps, refer to Attaching child safety seats with tether straps. in this chapter.